 After Buddha died, his teachings were gradually written down from what people remembered.
-The ripitaka, or The Three Baskets, is a collection of Buddha's sayings, his thoughts about them, and rules for Buddhists monks.
-The Ripitaka was first written on palm leaves which were collected together in baskets.
+The Tripitaka, or The Three Baskets, is a collection of Buddha's sayings, his thoughts about them, and rules for Buddhists monks.
+The Tripitaka was first written on palm leaves which were collected together in baskets.

 If Buddhism began in India, why is it all over some many eastern countries?

 There are over 500 million Buddhists today.
 After Buddha's death, some of his followers had some differences of opinion which eventually led to their breaking away and forming separate kinds of Buddhism.
 There are two main types, Theravada, which spread to Sri Lanka, Myanmar, Thailand, Cambodia and Laos, and Mahayana which spread to Nepal, Vietnam, China, Korea and Japan.
 Mahayana took on aspects of the cultures where it was practiced and became three distinct branches: Vajrayana Buddhism or Tibetan Buddhism, Pure Land Buddhism and Zen Buddhism.

 The Five Precepts

 Even though each form of Buddhism took on its own identity, all Buddhists follow a set of guidelines for daily life called the Five Precepts.
 These are: